Lab Overview

 The main focus of the lab is to try and understand the neural mechanisms that support our ability to remember the things that have happened to us – episodic memory.
 Most of our work takes a systems neuroscience approach to examine how networks within the hippocampus and entorhinal cortex process memory information.
 We use in vivo electrophysiology to examine firing patterns of individual neurons as lab rats carry out memory tasks.
 We also use molecular and genetic tools to manipulate the network and understand the cellular mechanisms underlying episodic memory.

-Complimenting the neuroscientific approach, other lines of research in the lab examine the cognitive mechanisms underlying episodic memory in both human adults and children.
+Complimenting the neuroscientific approach, other lines of research in the lab examine the cognitive mechanisms underlying episodic memory in humans.
 Ultimately we aim to apply this work by using our knowledge of mammalian memory networks to help test therapeutic strategies for disorders of memory such as Alzheimer’s disease.
 Current on-going research projects in the lab include:

 While it is well known that the hippocampus supports episodic memory in humans and animals our understanding of how the network of structures surrounding the hippocampus contributes to this cognitive function is less well understood.
 In recent years we have been using in vivo single unit recording and immediate early gene imaging studies combined with molecular and genetic tools to examine the role of one of the main interfaces between the hippocampus and neocortex, the lateral entorhinal cortex (LEC).